Today’s most influential brands always seem to have an edge on the market. But how?

 About the Author

-Brian Reuter is Senior Vice President of Engine’s Accelerated Intelligence Service and Expert Engine.
-At Engine, Brian specializes in evaluating new opportunities for Engine Insights and Engine Insights clients.
-Starting as a Research Analyst, Brian worked his way up to Vice President and currently is leading Engine Insights’ Accelerated Intelligence practice.
+Brian Reuter is Senior Vice President of Big Village’s Accelerated Intelligence Service and Expert by Big Village.
+At Big Village, Brian specializes in evaluating new opportunities for Big Village Insights and Big Village Insights clients.
+Starting as a Research Analyst, Brian worked his way up to Vice President and currently is leading Big Village Insights’ Accelerated Intelligence practice.
 Brian manages a team that effectively leverages published information and expert insight to enable clients to make fact based decisions on innovation opportunities, competitive environments, new markets, trends, and customer insights.
 Brian is known for client-focused business development, marketing, and research design.
 He has developed and implanted overall business unit strategies for sales process improvement, marketing, client experience improvement, staff skills development, process and productivity improvement, and adjacent market growth.
 Brian was promoted to his first director-level position for continual initiative in expanding his assigned role of researcher to full project development and management.
 That type of motivation, paired with creative process improvement, has defined his entire career.